ESCOMP/CTSM/doc/source/tech_note/Fire/CLM50_Tech_Note_Fire.rst

 Fire nitrogen emissions and nitrogen transfers due to fire-induced mortality are calculated the same way as for carbon, using the same values for combustion completeness and mortality factors.
-With CLM’s dynamic vegetation option enabled, the number of tree PFT individuals killed by fire per km\ :sup:`2` (individual km\ :sup:`-2` s\ :sup:`-1`) is given by
+With CLM's dynamic vegetation option enabled, the number of tree PFT individuals killed by fire per km\ :sup:`2` (individual km\ :sup:`-2` s\ :sup:`-1`) is given by